skinny-framework/skinny-scaldi-example/article.md

 ### For SkinnyEnv.Development
 <hr/>

-First, you should create following things.
+First, you need to do the following things.

- - trait as an interface and the default implmentation class (or just a class is also fine)
+ - Create a trait as an interface and the default implmentation class (or just a class is also fine)
- - a class which extends scaldi.Module trait
+ - Create a class which extends scaldi.Module trait
  - Add module definitions to application.conf
  - Use injected components in controllers